-Tectonic plate theory revolutionised the way we look at our planet, writes Andrew Gleadow.
+Tectonic plate theory revolutionised the way we look at our planet, a revolution that began on 7 September 1963, writes Andrew Gleadow.

 The revolution began on 7 September 1963, although at the time I didn’t know it.
 On that day, 50 years ago this year, a paper published in the journal Nature triggered one of the greatest paradigm shifts in the history of science.

 In our Year 10 science class at a suburban Melbourne high school, my schoolmates and I didn’t feel the tremor.
 We were still being taught what geologists had long believed – that the Earth’s crust was quite literally set in stone.
 Apart from allowing that parts of it could move up and down in the same place, the crust under both continents and oceans was believed to be fixed firmly in place.
 The paper in Nature suggested otherwise.
 Beneath the mild-mannered heading “Magnetic anomalies over oceanic ridges” lay irrefutable evidence that, far from being stationary, the ocean floor was behaving more like a huge conveyer belt creeping across the face of the Earth.
 The paper by University of Cambridge PhD student Fred Vine and his supervisor, Drummond Matthews, became known as the “Vine-Matthews Hypothesis”, and it ignited what is known as the plate tectonics revolution.